fr33n0w/rBrowser/README.md

 - **Link Navigation**: Click on links within Micron content to navigate between pages
 - **Connection Status**: Real-time display of network status and discovered pages / announced nodes
 - **File download support**: Download files hosted on nomadnet nodes
+- **NomadNet Search Endinge**: Unique search engine system to search in local auto-cached pages if enabled
+- **Add To Favorites**: Favorite system with star button synched across the whole UI tabs
+- **Node Info**: Extended node info for remote node hosting page in the node list
+- **Fingerprint**: Allow to identify with identity and LXMF address to remote host with a button
+- **Notifications & Logs**: Comprehensive Notifications info box in the web ui + full operational log in the terminal
+- **And more......**: Download rBrowser and try it now!!

 ## Requirements